 From Grade F to Grade A: A Before/After Case Study

-Let's take a real AI-generated landing page and transform it.
-Not in theory.
-In practice, with before/after code, scores, and explanations for every change.
+A real AI-generated landing page, scanned, scored, and rebuilt line by line.
+Every change ships with before/after CSS and the score it moved.
 Starting DNA score: 84 (Grade F).
 Target: under 25 (Grade A).

 The Starting Point

 We asked an AI coding assistant to "build a SaaS landing page for a project management tool."
-Here's what it produced, and the Sailop scan results:
+Here is exactly what it produced, run through a Sailop scan:

 DNA Score: 84/100 (Grade F)